 In 1973, I was given a copy of the book “Sri Aurobindo, or the Adventure of Consciousness” written in 1968 by Satprem, a student of Sri Aurobindo.
 This was the first book I had ever read on India’s spiritual philosophy.

 Satprem describes in detail on how to acquire a silent mind.
-The creation of the silent mind is the very first ‘exercise’ of the beginner, and it is the practice that the masters always return to.
+The creation of the silent mind is the very first ‘exercise’ of the beginner, and it is this practice that the masters always return to.

 In my opinion, the ability to silence the ‘inner-chatter’ of the mind is a very valuable tool.